Social Work (SWK)

 SWK 482.
 Field Education Seminar I. 1 Credit.

 This course promotes the integration of generalist social work knowledge, values, and skills through the synthesis of academic knowledge with experiential learning.
 Course content includes the intersection of contemplative practices and the core social work values of dignity, relationships, service, social justice, integrity, and competence.
 Field Education Seminar facilitates the integration of practice experience, NASW Code of Ethics, CSWE Competencies and the personal/professional development of the student.
-Students completing their internship in one semester must enroll in SWK 481, SWK 482, SWK 483, and SWK 484.
-Students completing their internship over two semesters will enroll in SWK 481 and SWK 482 for their first semester in their internship and enroll in SWK 483 and SWK 484 during their second semester.
+Prerequisite: Admission to field education program; to be taken after all other social work courses have been completed.
 Corequisite: SWK 481.
 F,S,SS.

 SWK 483.
 Field Education II.
 5 Credits.

-Field Education provides learning opportunities in generalist social work practice using the problem-solving processes within the strengths and ecological systems perspectives.
-Field Education provides students the opportunity to integrate direct practice with acquired conceptional and theoretical knowledge and skills.
+Field Education provides students the opportunity to integrate direct practice with acquired conceptional and theoretical knowledge and skills, emphasizing core competencies and demonstration of practice behaviors.
 SWK 483 and SWK 484 are the capstone courses for social work education.
-Internships will be supervised by a social worker at an approved agency.
-Students completing their internship in one semester must enroll in SWK 481, SWK 482, SWK 483, and SWK 484.
-Students completing their internship over two semesters will enroll in SWK 481 and SWK 482 for their first semester in their internship and enroll in SWK 483 and SWK 484 during their second semester.
-Prerequisite: Admission to Field Program; to be taken after all other social work courses have been completed.
+Prerequisite: Admission to field education program; to be taken after all other social work courses have been completed.
 Corequisite: SWK 484.
 Prerequisite or Corequisite: SWK 481.
 S/U grading.
 F,S,SS.

 SWK 484.
 Field Education Seminar II.
 1 Credit.

 This course promotes the integration of generalist social work knowledge, values, and skills through the synthesis of academic knowledge with experiential learning.
 Course content includes the intersection of contemplative practices and the core social work values of dignity, relationships, service, social justice, integrity, and competence.
 Field Education Seminar facilitates the integration of practice experience, NASW Code of Ethics, CSWE Competencies and the personal/professional development of the student.
-Students completing their internship in one semester must enroll in SWK 481, SWK 482, SWK 483, and SWK 484.
-Students completing their internship over two semesters will enroll in SWK 481 and SWK 482 for their first semester in their internship and enroll in SWK 483 and SWK 484 during their second semester.
+SWK 483 and SWK 484 are the capstone courses for social work education.
+Prerequisite: Admission to field education program; to be taken after all other social work courses have been completed.
 Corequisite: SWK 483.
 F,S,SS.

 SWK 489.
 Senior Honors Thesis.
 1-3 Credits.